rustkas/beamline-sheduler/tools/README.md

-# Beamline MCP Servers
+# BeamLine MCP Servers

-This directory contains all MCP (Model Context Protocol) servers for the Beamline project.
+This directory contains all MCP (Model Context Protocol) servers for the BeamLine project.

 ## Structure